luljia0/Scaper/README.md

 • Employed BeautifulSoup for targeted data extraction, complemented by Pandas for structured data organization.

-• Employed the Google Sheets API in conjunction with Pygsheets to write and update data within Google Sheets
+• Employed the Google Cloud API in conjunction with Pygsheets to write and update data within Google Sheets